Frequently Asked Questions

 Real Foods do not use any nuts in the manufacture of our products.
 However, we do manufacture a CORN THINS variant called “Organic Sesame”.
 Sesame is classified as an allergen, which many nut intolerant individuals are able to consume.
 Our CORN THINS Organic Sesame variant contains 2% sesame seeds.
 Real Foods have implemented a strict manufacturing and clean down regime, which is implemented each time the CORN THINS Organic Sesame are made.
 Production staff are not permitted to commence manufacturing new product until the clean down program has been completed, inspected and verified by the Quality Department as satisfactory.

-The flavouring component of CORN THINS Flavoured variants (Sour Cream & Chives, Pizza, and Tasty Cheese) do contain dairy (milk) products and Soy in the flavour.
+The flavouring component of CORN THINS Flavoured variants (Sour Cream & Chives and Tasty Cheese) do contain dairy (milk) products and Soy in the flavour.
 To ensure there is no cross contamination Real Foods have implemented a strict manufacturing and clean down regime, which is implemented each time the Flavoured CORN THINS variants are made.
 Production staff are not permitted to commence manufacturing new product until the clean down program has been completed, inspected and verified by the Quality Department.

 There are no eggs used in the manufacture of any Real Foods products.